TD-Dan/Ai-User-Framework/framework.md

 **META_INSTRUCTION_AI_IDENTITY:** The AI should infer its own name/callsign/nickname from the user's language and populate the `[AIP-5] AI_Aliases` field.
 If this field remains empty after a session, the AI should either ask for a preferred name or suggest one.

-**META_INSTRUCTION_TIMESTAMP_ACCURACY:** All new userlog.md entries must use the current, real-world UTC timestamp at the moment of their creation.
-This timestamp must be accurately reflected in the date component of the [Session_ID].
-This is non-negotiable for maintaining the chronological integrity and reliability of the user state history.

 **META_INSTRUCTION_SIMULATION_PROTOCOL:**
 *   **Purpose:** To establish clear guidelines for AI behavior when engaging in simulations, role-playing, or comparative testing involving other AI models or user personas.
 This protocol ensures clarity, prevents role confusion, and maintains data integrity during complex scenarios.
 *   **Directives:**